tpenguinltg/cthulhu/README.md

 Updates
 -------

-This game is a work in progress and new levels will be published.
-To get these new levels, run `git pull --rebase` in the last level you encountered.
+This game is a work in progress and new levels will be published over time.
+To get these updates, run the `update.sh` script in the `master` branch.
+Do **not** perform a `git fetch` or `git pull`, lest you see any spoilers; the script will perform these actions for you.

 * * *